Abadan, Iran: By plane

 The city is served by Abadan-Ayatollah Jami International Airport with flights on various commercial airlines.

 By train

-Nearest railway station is in Khorramshahr, about 10 km north of Abadan.
+The nearest railway station is in Khorramshahr, about 10 km north of Abadan.
 Daytime trains from Ahvaz as well as overnight trains from Tehran and Mashhad are available.

 Sport

-Sanat Naft Abadan F.C., is one of the Iranian football clubs that is currently competing with other teams in the Iranian Football Premier League.
+Sanat Naft Abadan F.C., is a football club currently in the Iranian Football Premier League.
 Takhti Stadium, the main stadium is the city and the team.